A police officer gave me a subpoena to appear in court. Do I need to show up?

 Wis.
 Stat. sec.
 785.04 describes the authorized sanctions for contempt.
 That section makes clear that imprisonment may occur for up to 6 months for a remedial sanction, and 12 months for a punitive sanction.
 There are also monetary sanctions available, with the possibility of $2,000.00 a day sanction, for as many days as the contempt continues.

-Contact the criminal defense attorneys at Meyer Van Severen, S.C. for any criminal defense issues
+Contact the criminal defense attorneys at Van Severen Law Office for any criminal defense issues

-The criminal defense attorneys at Meyer Van Severen, S.C. spend every day focusing on defending individuals throughout Wisconsin accused of committing crimes.
+The criminal defense attorneys at Van Severen Law Office spend every day focusing on defending individuals throughout Wisconsin accused of committing crimes.
 Whether that is a contempt issue, or any other criminal issues, our attorneys have the intelligence and skill to provide the best criminal defense.
-If you’ve been accused of committing a crime in Wisconsin, contact top criminal defense law firm Meyer Van Severen: (414) 270-0202
+If you’ve been accused of committing a crime in Wisconsin, contact top criminal defense law firm Van Severen Law Office: (414) 270-0202